Josh Donaldson Player Props: Yankees vs. Rockies

 Josh Donaldson At The Plate

-- In 37.5% of his games this year (12 of 32), Donaldson has picked up at least one hit, and in three of those games (9.4%) he recorded at least two.
+- In 36.4% of his 33 games this season, Donaldson has picked up at least one hit.
+He's also had three multi-hit games.

-- Looking at the 32 games he has played this season, he's homered in nine of them (28.1%), and in 8.9% of his trips to the dish.
+- He has hit a home run in nine games this year (27.3%), leaving the park in 8.6% of his chances at the plate.

-- Donaldson has picked up an RBI in 34.4% of his games this year, with more than one RBI in 9.4% of his games.
-He has also driven in three or more runs in one contest.
+- Donaldson has driven in a run in 11 games this season (33.3%), including three games with more than one RBI (9.1%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least once 12 times this season (37.5%), including one multi-run game.
+- He has scored at least one run 12 times this year (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.